-In 2020, ATCO Technology Management Ltd., a wholly owned subsidiary of the Company's parent, Canadian Utilities Limited, signed a Master Services Agreement (MSA) with IBM Canada Ltd. (IBM) (subsequently novated to Kyndryl Canada Ltd.) to provide managed information technology (IT) services.
-These services were previously provided by Wipro Ltd. (Wipro) under ten-year MSAs expiring in December 2024.
-The transition of the managed IT services from Wipro to Kyndryl commenced on February 1, 2021 and was complete by the end of 2021.
+In 2020, ATCO Technology Management Ltd., a wholly owned subsidiary of the Company's parent, Canadian Utilities Limited, signed a Master Services Agreement (MSA) with IBM Canada Ltd. (subsequently novated to Kyndryl Canada Ltd.) to provide managed IT services.
+These services were previously provided by Wipro Ltd. (Wipro) under ten-year

+MSAs expiring in December 2024.
+The transition of the managed IT services from Wipro to Kyndryl commenced on February 1, 2021 and was completed by December 31, 2021.